prodigyrobot/dead.net/README.md

 This is a cool social network platform with following targets:

--full anonymity possible
+-full anonymity and identity change are possible

--no possibility for gov or cops to trace user identity
+-no possibility for gov or cops to trace user identity or prove user connection to information

--user does not matter, only information
+-user does not matter, even YOU, only information

--no human moderator allowed
+-no human moderator allowed (they all bastards)

--no activity logs

--user can easily change identity

--info stored only while it matters
+-info stored only while it matters, dead info deleted

--one click account deletion with no way to restore
+-one click account deletion with no way to restore or trace identity is possible

 Based on spring, cassandra and akka